 Materials testing plays a key role in the automotive industry.
 Each application within the automotive manufacturing process requires a unique set of testing requirements, be it tensile testing a seat belt, strength testing a clutch, or improving the metal in a car body.
 And if any product defects do occur along the way, materials testing can beused to determine when and how this happened.

 Materials Tests for Automotive Parts Strength of materials is an important component of automotive safety.
 Because safety is critical, standards are in place to ensure material performance.
 Thus, when selecting materials, strength must be evaluated to satisfy the standards.

+The material strength is largely determined by the composition in metal materials, though with polymers it depends on the type and density of the molecules used.
 Therefore, a material composition analysis must be done to ensure the material strength is stable.
 In order to do this, product quality control staff conduct strength evaluations and composition analyses of raw materials used in automobiles, including metals, resins, and other raw materials.

 Tensile, compression, bending and hardness tests are used for strength evaluations.
 Evaluations of material composition requires inorganic element analysis and compound analysis.
 Along with acceptance inspections for materials from suppliers, manufacturers also analyze defects during the process and use the information for process improvement.
 Testing static characteristics of springs, failure tests of parts, and strength evaluations of materials—including metals, plastics, rubbers, and films—is necessary.

 These may include acceptance inspections, evaluations of material, and tests to confirm changes in characteristics due to machining.

 Universal testing machines are used to measure the mechanical properties of new lighter weight, high strength alloys used in the production of car body panels and other components.
 Both fuel economy and safety are critical to manufacturers, so lightweight, high-strength materials are essential.
 In order to develop this strong type of sheet metal and perform quality control, tensile testing is must be done.
 Manufacturers are thus able to determine process-hardening coefficients (n values), rupture strength and elastic modulus.

 Tensile Testing is a workhorse of the automotive testing process.
 In addition to being used for the car body, it is also used to evaluate the O- rings, seat belts and seats.
 The breaking strength of seat belts is tested—obviously a critical aspect of automotive safety—as well as the foam rubber of a car seat.
 Car seats are also evaluated using compression testing.
 As drivers may spend a lot of time in their vehicles, comfort is no small matter.
 Developing a comfortable car seat takes place through identification of repulsive and restorative forces, then creating a database linked to actualsubjective evaluations.
 Because of the size of the seats, a wide-design testing instrument is often required.